Leviathan321/reflection_study/README.md

 # NSGAII-DT Replication Results

-This repository holds the results of the NSGAII-DT replication study from the journal paper (ISTJ) "Reflections on Surrogate-Assisted Search-Based Testing: A Taxonomy and Two Replication Studies based on Industrial ADAS and Simulink Models"
+This repository holds the results of the NSGAII-DT replication study from the journal paper (ISTJ) ["Reflections on Surrogate-Assisted Search-Based Testing: A Taxonomy and Two Replication Studies based on Industrial ADAS and Simulink Models"](https://www.sciencedirect.com/science/article/abs/pii/S0950584923001404).

 ## Algorithm